OPS-E2E-PPE/VBA-Docs/api/Access.SubForm.Form.md

 keywords: vbaac10.chm11916
 f1_keywords:
 - vbaac10.chm11916
-ms.prod: access
 api_name:
 - Access.SubForm.Form
 ms.assetid: f9bd242e-ef72-ed24-b903-3187c11b7219
 ms.date: 03/06/2019
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

 # SubForm.Form property (Access)

-You can use the **Form** property to refer to a form or to refer to the form associated with a subformcontrol.
+Use the **Form** property to refer to a form or to refer to the form associated with a subformcontrol.
 Read-only **Form**.

 ## Syntax